sofiz/sofizpay-sdk-php/README.md

 ### Live Testing

-To test with real blockchain accounts:
+To test with real accounts:

 1. Replace placeholder credentials in `example.php`
-2. Ensure accounts have DZD trustlines established
+2. Ensure accounts is an active sofizpay account with DZD
-3. Have sufficient XLM for transaction fees
-4. Run the example again

-### Prerequisites for Live Testing

-- Valid blockchain account with secret key
-- DZD trustline established on the account
-- Sufficient XLM balance for transaction fees (≥0.00001 XLM per transaction)

 ## 🏗️ Architecture